How to Meal-Prep on Sunday for a Week of Easy Dinners

 Wednesday: Cheesy Beef Enchilada Casserole

-The Italian dressing from the meal-prep session is used in this recipe to marinade the pork so it stays juicy and flavorful when cooked.
-The preprepped carrots, parsnips and broccoli and the cooked quinoa complete the rest of the meal to make for an easy, speedy meal.
-To top it all off a store-bought balsamic glaze to add a sweet and savory finishing touch.
+The Italian dressing from the meal-prep session is used in this recipe to marinate the pork so it stays juicy and flavorful when cooked.
+The pork needs to marinate for at least four hours, but can be refrigerated for up to 24 hours ahead, so be sure to plan accordingly.
+The preprepped carrots, parsnips and broccoli and the cooked quinoa make for an easy, speedy meal.
+To top it all off, a store-bought balsamic glaze adds a sweet and savory finishing touch.